frdr-dfdr/frdr_docs/docs/en/faq.md

 Please refer to the Data Submission Policy for more information

 ### 2. How can I measure the impact of my datasets?
 Various statistics are available for data submitted to FRDR, including the number of views and file downloads.
-To access these stats, navigate to the dataset landing page and click on the “View item statistics” button at the bottom of the record.
+To access these stats, navigate to the dataset landing page and click the “View item statistics” button at the bottom of the record.

 ### 3. Why is there not a complete French language version?
 The fully French version is coming soon.